Jiung-Wen/q2-gcn-norm/README.md

 QIIME 2 plugin for normalizing sequences by 16S rRNA gene copy number (GCN) based on rrnDB database

 ### Introduction:
-This plugin normalizes sequences by 16S rRNA gene copy number (GCN) based on *rrn*DB database (version 5.6).
-The script matches the taxa of sequences with the ```rrnDB-5.6_pantaxa_stats_NCBI.tsv``` file, starting from the lowest rank.
+This plugin normalizes sequences by 16S rRNA gene copy number (GCN) based on *rrn*DB database (version 5.7).
+The script matches the taxa of sequences with the ```rrnDB-5.7_pantaxa_stats_NCBI.tsv``` file, starting from the lowest rank.
 If a match is found, the mean of GCN for the taxon is assigned; if not, the script will try to match a higher rank until the highest rank is met.
 All the unassigned sequences are assumed to have one GCN.

-Note that the **mean** column in the ```rrnDB-5.6_pantaxa_stats_NCBI.tsv``` is, according to the [*rrn*DB manual](https://rrndb.umms.med.umich.edu/help/), calculated from the means of the pan-taxa of immediate lower rank.
-Therefore, the mean of GCN might be different from the *rrn*db online search result.
-For example, the "mean" of GCN for bacteria is 2.02 in the downloading tsv file, whereas the mean of GCN for all the bacterial taxa is 5.0 if you search *rrn*DB online database.
+Note that the **mean** column might be different from the *rrn*db online search result.
+For example, the "mean" of GCN for bacteria is 2.02 in the ```rrnDB-5.6_pantaxa_stats_NCBI.tsv``` , whereas the mean of GCN for all the bacterial taxa is 5.0 if you search *rrn*DB online database (version 5.6).
+This is because the **mean** column in the .tsv file is, according to the [*rrn*DB manual](https://rrndb.umms.med.umich.edu/help/), calculated from the means of the pan-taxa of immediate lower rank.

 ### Install guide:

-We assume you have a conda environment with the [QIIME 2 Core distribution](https://docs.qiime2.org/2019.10/install/) installed.
+We assume you have a conda environment with the [QIIME 2 Core distribution](https://docs.qiime2.org/2021.2/install/) installed.
 First, activate the conda environment:
 ```
-conda activate qiime2-2019.10
+conda activate name-of-your-qiime2-env
 ```

 Next, install ```q2-gcn-norm``` with the following command: